How to Start a Marijuana Delivery Service in New Mexico:

 Delivery Owner requirements

 Courier owner requirements are the same as dispensary owner requirements, at least regarding the application process.
-All board members must be residents.
-Applicants must provide a copy of a New Mexico driver’s license or ID or a federally issued photo identification card verifying New Mexico residence.
+Because all board members must be residents, applicants must provide a copy of a New Mexico driver’s license or ID or a federally issued photo identification card verifying New Mexico residence.

 Vertical Integration is required for marijuana business owners.
-There is a single license for cultivation and sale, called a licensed non-profit producer (LNPP).
-License holders do not have to open a shop.
+Under medical marijuana guidelines, there is a single license for cultivation and sale, called a licensed non-profit producer (LNPP).
+However, license holders do not have to open a shop.
 Manufacturers and labs both have separate license types.
-A manufacturer may be associated with an LNPP or operate independently.
+Still, a manufacturer may be associated with an LNPP or operate independently.

 License and financial requirements

 The licensing period for new marijuana businesses in New Mexico is currently closed.
 However, new applications for adult-use cannabis businesses will be accepted in the fall of 2021.
 Generally, it is a good idea to prepare for the application by gathering the following information: